Sign in →

 Container/Tube:

-Preferred: Card-Blood Spot Collection (Filter Paper)
+Preferred: Blood Spot Collection Card

-Specimen Volume: 2 blood spots
+Specimen Volume: 2 Blood spots

 Collection Instructions:

-1. An alternative blood collection option for a patient older than 1 year of age is fingerstick.
-See How to Collect Dried Blood Spot Samples via fingerstick.
+1. An alternative blood collection option for a patient older than 1 year is a fingerstick.
+For detailed instructions, see How to Collect Dried Blood Spot Samples.

 2. Completely fill at least 2 circles on the filter paper card (approximately 100 microliters blood per circle).